dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/sql-client.md

 ## Supported methods on the cursor

-- `fetchall()`: returns all rows as a list of tuples
+- `fetchall()`: returns all rows as a list of tuples;
-- `fetchone()`: returns a single row as a tuple
+- `fetchone()`: returns a single row as a tuple;
-- `fetchmany(size=None)`: returns a number of rows as a list of tuples; if no size is provided, all rows are returned
+- `fetchmany(size=None)`: returns a number of rows as a list of tuples; if no size is provided, all rows are returned;
-- `df(chunk_size=None, **kwargs)`: returns the data as a pandas DataFrame; if chunk_size is provided, the data is retrieved in chunks of the given size
+- `df(chunk_size=None, **kwargs)`: returns the data as a Pandas DataFrame; if `chunk_size` is provided, the data is retrieved in chunks of the given size;
-- `arrow(chunk_size=None, **kwargs)`: returns the data as an Arrow table; if chunk_size is provided, the data is retrieved in chunks of the given size
+- `arrow(chunk_size=None, **kwargs)`: returns the data as an Arrow table; if `chunk_size` is provided, the data is retrieved in chunks of the given size;
-- `iter_fetch(chunk_size: int)`: iterates over the data in chunks of the given size as lists of tuples
+- `iter_fetch(chunk_size: int)`: iterates over the data in chunks of the given size as lists of tuples;
-- `iter_df(chunk_size: int)`: iterates over the data in chunks of the given size as pandas DataFrames
+- `iter_df(chunk_size: int)`: iterates over the data in chunks of the given size as Pandas DataFrames;
-- `iter_arrow(chunk_size: int)`: iterates over the data in chunks of the given size as Arrow tables
+- `iter_arrow(chunk_size: int)`: iterates over the data in chunks of the given size as Arrow tables.

 :::info
 Which retrieval method you should use very much depends on your use case and the destination you are using.
-Some drivers for our destinations provided by their vendors natively support Arrow or pandas DataFrames; in these cases, we will use that interface.
+Some drivers for our destinations provided by their vendors natively support Arrow or Pandas DataFrames; in these cases, we will use that interface.
 If they do not, `dlt` will convert lists of tuples into these formats.
 :::

 ## The filesystem SQL client